 0 Comments

-A. B. England is a small business owner, mom of two, novelist, all around geek, and avid crafter.
-She loves mythology, fantasy, and all flavors of science fiction.
+A. B. England is a novelist, all around geek, avid crafter, and the home-schooling mother of two.

 All

-Planning Stages 21% Icarus Trilogy Book 2 Sketched Icarus Collection
+Planning Stages 23% Icarus Series Book 2 Sketched w/ Some Drafting Icarus Collection

 Sketched Yekara Series Book 3